keep-on-rolling/keep-on-rolling.github.io/en/live.md

 After crossing the Atlantic Ocean by ship at the beginning of August, I am crossing the USA with my bicycle since mid-August.
 The trip will take about three months and more information can be found [in an own blog article](/en/2019/07/30/Sabbatical-2019-USA/).

+During this live broadcast, there are exceptionally no photos on LocaToWeb, as the Tracker app runs alone on a separate smartphone and is in my pocket.
+I link my photos under my daily reports in my running blog, unfortunately with some delay because I don't have time to write every day.

 [![LocaToWeb](/images/locatoweb.jpg)
 Show current position](https://locatoweb.com/map/single/1238186268)